KiarashDadpour/TA-DataStructure-2025-B/03)Stacks/Exercise/README.md

 - `get_top`
 - `size`

+### Notes
-The stack should follow the LIFO principle and handle underflow conditions properly.
+- The stack should follow the LIFO principle
+- handle underflow conditions properly.
-Do not use built-in stack libraries.
+- Do not use built-in stack libraries.

 ---
 Use your **LinkedListBasedStack** implementation to check whether parentheses in a given string are **balanced**.